-You should see a lot of output in the terminal, but look of Python version_number followed by date.
+You should see a lot of output in the terminal but look of Python version_number followed by the date.
 My Linux Mint PC gives says:

 Python 3.5.2 (default, Nov 17 2016, 17:05:23)

-But as of when this article was written, the Python version available at official website is Version 3.6.0.
-It’s always good idea to have the latest version to get maximum features.
+But as of when this article was written, the Python version available at the official website is Version 3.6.0.
+It’s always a good idea to have the latest version to get maximum features.

 The easiest way of installing Python in Ubuntu and its derivatives is by using apt-get command.
-Of course there is also a lengthy way to manually download and install it.
+Of course, there is also a long way to manually download and install it.
 We shall discuss both the methods here.